 Our operations are conducted through our wholly owned subsidiaries, which include health maintenance organizations, or HMOs, and managed care organizations, or MCOs.
 HMOs and MCOs are subject to state regulations that, among other things, require the maintenance of minimum levels of statutory capital, as defined by each state.
 Additionally, state regulatory agencies may require, at their discretion, individual HMOs to maintain statutory capital levels higher than the state regulations.
-If this were to occur to one of our subsidiaries, we may be required to make additional capital contributions to the affected subsidiary.
-Any additional capital contribution made to one of the affected subsidiaries could have a material adverse effect on our liquidity and our ability to grow.
+If this were to occur to one of our subsidiaries, we may be required to make additional capital contributions to the affected subsidiaries could have a material adverse effect on our liquidity and our ability to grow.